sagecodes/intro-to-javascript-part1/README.md

 ## Interact with dialog boxes
 Using dialog boxes can be simple way to get started interacting with users.

-**Note**: These don't work in repl, but we can use them in our own files or in our developer console.
+**Note**: These don't work in repl anymore, but we can use them in our own files or in our developer console.
 I'll show you how to do this!

 Alert: Pop up information in a dialog box